faiqan994/EventoHub/README.md

-EventoHub
-Overview

-EventoHub is a mobile event management application developed as a team project for the Mobile Application Development course.
-The application is designed to help users discover events, book tickets, manage registrations, and allow organizers to create and manage events.

-This repository contains the complete project source code, APK file, and demonstration video.

-Team Members
-Faiqa Noor – Frontend Development
-Hifza Rasool – Backend Development
-My Contribution (Faiqa Noor)

-My primary responsibility in this project was the frontend development of the Android application using Kotlin and XML.

-Work Completed
-Designed and implemented the user interface screens using XML.
-Developed application functionality in Kotlin.
-Created navigation flows between screens.
-Implemented forms, layouts, and user interaction components.
-Designed and integrated dummy/sample data for testing purposes.
-Created data models used throughout the application.
-Participated in application structure and feature planning.
-Assisted with testing and UI improvements.
-Technologies Used
-Kotlin
-XML
-Android Studio
-Material Design Components
-Backend Contribution

-The backend implementation was completed by my teammate:

-Hifza Rasool

-Firebase Firestore integration
-Database management
-Data storage and retrieval
-Backend functionality and cloud database configuration Project Features
-User Authentication
-Event Discovery
-Event Details
-Ticket Booking
-Organizer Dashboard
-Event Creation and Management
-User Profile Management
-Project Assets
-APK

-The APK file is included in this repository for testing and demonstration purposes.

-Demo Video

-A demonstration video showcasing the application's features is included in this repository.

-Academic Project Notice

-This project was developed as part of a university Mobile Application Development course.
-It is a collaborative academic project and represents the contributions of multiple team members.
-Individual contributions are listed above for transparency and proper credit
+# EventoHub

+EventoHub is an Android-based event management application developed as part of a Mobile Application Development course project.
+The application allows users to browse events, manage registrations, and interact with event-related features through a mobile interface.

+## Project Type

+Academic Team Project

+## Team Members

+* Faiqa Noor – Frontend Development
+* Hifza Rasool – Backend Development

+## Contribution Details

+### Frontend Development (Faiqa Noor)

+My primary contribution to this project was the design and implementation of the Android application's frontend using Kotlin and XML.

+Responsibilities included:

+* Designing and developing application screens
+* Implementing UI layouts using XML
+* Developing frontend functionality using Kotlin
+* Creating navigation flows between screens
+* Creating data models used throughout the application
+* Implementing dummy/sample data for development and testing
+* Participating in UI refinement, testing, and application structure planning

+### Backend Development (Hifza Rasool)

+Backend development and database integration were implemented by Hifza Rasool using Firebase Firestore.

+Responsibilities included:

+* Firebase Firestore integration
+* Database design and management
+* Data storage and retrieval
+* Backend functionality implementation

+## Technologies Used

+* Kotlin
+* XML
+* Android Studio
+* Firebase Firestore
+* Material Design Components

+## Repository Contents

+This repository includes:

+* Complete source code
+* APK file
+* Project documentation
+* Demonstration video

+## Disclaimer

+This repository represents a collaborative academic project.
+Contribution details are provided to clearly identify the responsibilities of each team member.
+While the complete project is included in this repository, my primary work focused on frontend development, UI implementation, data models, and dummy data creation, while backend and Firestore integration were completed by my teammate.